CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Experiment

 \subsection{Evaluation Metrics}

 Our evaluation primarily focus on \textbf{style transfer accuracy} and \textbf{content preservation}.
 A high-quality Chinese article-style transfer model should balance these two aspects.
 We compare the generated text with the original text of the article to calculate the transfer accuracy.
-Simultaneously, comparisons between the generated text and the stylishless text are conducted to assess the degree of content preservation.
+Simultaneously, comparisons between the generated text and the styleless text are conducted to assess the degree of content preservation.
 The evaluation metrics adopted for both perspectives are exactly the same.
-Specifically, we measure the lexical and semantic similarity between two texts using BLEU-n (n=1,2) \cite{papineni2002} and BERTScore \cite{bert-score}, where BERTScore mainly includes Precision, Recall, and F1 score.
+Specifically, we measure the lexical and semantic similarity between two texts using Bilingual Evaluation Understudy (BLEU)-n (n=1,2) \cite{papineni2002} and BERTScore \cite{bert-score}, where BERTScore mainly includes Precision, Recall, and F1 score.
+The specific calculation process is as follows:

+\textbf{BLEU}: BLEU is a metric used to evaluate the quality of text by measuring the n-gram overlap between the generated text and reference texts.
+It is widely used for assessing the performance of machine translation and other text generation tasks, including style transfer.
+The general formula for BLEU is:

+where $BP$ (Brevity Penalty) is a factor that penalizes overly short translations. $w_n$ is the weight for the n-gram precision, typically $w_{n} = 1/N$ when uniform weights are used. $p_n$ is the precision for n-grams.

+\textbf{BERTScore}: BERTScore leverages BERT embeddings to evaluate the similarity between generated text and reference text, capturing both lexical and semantic nuances.
+This metric is particularly suited for style transfer tasks where semantic fidelity is critical.
+The formula for BERTScore is:

+where $T$ is the set of tokens in the generated text, $R$ is the set of tokens in the reference text, $\text{BERT}(t)$ represents the BERT embedding of token $t$, $\text{Sim}(a,b)$ is the cosine similarity between vectors $a$ and $b$, defined as:

 In addition, considering the randomness of LLMs generating text, we transfer each type of text ten times to calculate the final average metrics results.